RickvBork/Programming-Project/PROCESS.md

 ## Day 13

 Done today:
-* Fixed color bug in map
+* Fixed color bug in map caused by gradientBuilder
+  * Commented and generalised the gradientBuilder function
 * Finished provisional layout of site